-The graph of a quadratic function of the form f(x) = a x 2 + b x + c
+The graph of a quadratic function of the form f(x) = a x 2 + b x + c is a parabola

 Properties of Graphs of Quadratic Functions.